yaleux/yaleui/readme.md

 To contribute resleases to the Yale UI Style Guide, you will need the following:

-1. Permission from the owner of this repository (ask to be as a contributor)
+1. Permission from the owner of this repository (ask to be added as a collaborator)
 2. Install YaleITS Get AWS Token: https://git.yale.edu/AWS/yaleits-get_awstoken

 ### Publish to master and Github Pages